shiftleino/stockPortfolio/documentation/instructions.md

 To refresh the current prices in the table, use button "Refresh Prices".
 It is important to notice that the prices are being collected from the web and therefore there is a small lag when refreshing the prices depending how many stocks you have in the table (1-3s per stock).

 ### Viewing Stock Graph
-You can view each stocks historical graph by pressing "View Graph of a Stock". in the pop-up window eneter the ticker of the stock you want to view.
+You can view each stocks historical graph by pressing "View Graph of a Stock". in the pop-up window enter the ticker of the stock you want to view.
 This opens up a new window which shows the historical graph.
 The graph is interactive and therefore you can zoom in/out and move in the graph.
 Press "Return to Portfolio" to return back to the "main window".

+### Portfolio Information
+Coming soon...